mozilla/pontoon/frontend/README.md

 ## Type checking

-Our code uses Flow to enforce type checking.
-This is a good way to significantly improve resilience to bugs, and it removes some burden from unit tests (because Flow ensures that we use functions and components correctly).
+Our code uses TypeScript to enforce type checking.
+This is a good way to significantly improve resilience to bugs, and it removes some burden from unit tests (because TypeScript ensures that we use functions and components correctly).

-To check for Flow issues during development while you edit files, run:
+To check for type checking issues during development while you edit files, run:

-    $ make flow
+    $ make typecheck

-To learn more, you can read [Why use static types in JavaScript?](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb) or the official [Flow documentation](https://flow.org/en/docs/).
-Additionally, you can read through the [web-ext guide](https://github.com/mozilla/web-ext/blob/master/CONTRIBUTING.md#check-for-flow-errors) for hints on how to solve common Flow errors.
+To learn more, you can read [Why use static types in JavaScript?](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb) or the official [TypeScript documentation](https://www.typescriptlang.org/docs/).

-Until we define our set of rules, please refer to the [addons team's Flow manifesto](https://github.com/mozilla/addons-frontend/#flow) regarding specific usage and edge cases.
+Please note that the TypeScript compiler looks for type definitions in imported packages — some npm packages bundle their own typings; others will need to be installed via `@types/<package-name>` packages:

-Note that Flow is good at extrapolating types from the standard library and common tools like React.
-Only put explicit types where needed.
-For example, it is not necessary to express that the `render` method of a component return a `React.Node`, as Flow will extrapolate that and check it even if you don't.
+  $ yarn add --dev @types/<package-name>

 ## Testing